alexprengere/geodifftagger/README.rst

  +AAA	HOUSTON/TX/US:SPACELAND	29.52	-95.24
   NDU	Rundu Airport	-17.956461	19.719439

-We want to annotate the differences in this diff to see that some of the changes were:
+We want to annotate the differences in this diff to see which changes were:

 + a move (M)
 + a property change (P)